littlekev97/Snake_Game/README.md

 # Snake_Game
-Welcome to My Python Snake Game!
+Welcome to my Python Snake Game!

 Hi there!
 I'm thrilled to share my latest project, a Snake Game built with Python.
 As a self-taught programmer, diving into this project was both challenging and incredibly rewarding.
 Here's what went into creating it: